-Most nursing degrees last for four years in the UK and students will cover a wide variety of the different aspects of the profession during this time.
-Compulsory courses in life sciences will take place; while placements in various community and medical centres will enable students to gain firsthand experience of their profession.
+Most nursing degrees last for four years in the UK and students will cover a wide variety of different aspects of the profession during this time.
+Compulsory courses in life sciences will take place; whilst placements in various community and medical centres will enable students to gain firsthand experience of the profession.

 Top Five UK Universities for Nursing

 The Florence Nightingale Faculty of Nursing & Midwifery at King's College London was the world’s first school of nursing, and is ranked as the number one faculty for nursing in the UK and second in the world.

 There are four departments in Child & Family Health; Midwifery; Adult Nursing; Mental Health Nursing, and the school is at the forefront of health services, policy and evaluation research.